gregorymayo/Flixster/README.md

 <img src="https://i.imgur.com/9QuCYQJ.gif" width=250><br>

 ### Notes
-Describe any challenges encountered while building the app.
+Challenges that I encountered during building the app:
+- Understanding about how to work and use the API